-The Rookery Bay Environmental Learning Center is a 16,500 square-foot facility with four research laboratories, two classrooms, a 140-seat auditorium and two-story visitor center with exhibit hall.
-The visitor center offers a variety of hands-on experiences, including 2,300-gallon aquarium and interactive exhibits addressing research and stewardship efforts ongoing within the reserve, as well as a nature store, art gallery and picnic area.
+The Rookery Bay Environmental Learning Center is a 16,500-square-foot facility with four research laboratories, two classrooms, a 140-seat auditorium and two-story visitor center with exhibit hall.
+The visitor center offers a variety of hands-on experiences, including a 2,300 gallon aquarium and interactive exhibits addressing research and stewardship efforts ongoing within the reserve, as well as a nature store, art gallery and picnic area.

 The observation bridge leads from the second floor of the visitor center across Henderson Creek to walking trails and viewing platform where visitors can see birds, fish and an occasional manatee, if conditions are right.

-Admission is $5 for adults, $3 for kids 6 to 12 and free for kids under 6.
+Admission is $10 for adults, $5 for kids 4 to 12, and free for kids 3 and under.
 The center is open Monday through Friday from 9 a.m. to 4 p.m., with Saturday hours from October through May.

 Learn more about the Environmental Learning Center facilities, daily themes, art exhibit and more.